MilenTecle/human-body-quiz/README.md

 ### Links Testing
  - All navigation links on the site has been tested manually to ensure that they are working, and takes the user to the right page.
  - All the buttons were tested to ensure that the the links are working correctly.
- - All the social media links were tested separately to make sure they function, and opens in a new tab.
+ - The social media links were tested separately to make sure they function, and opens in a new tab.

 ### Browser Testing